 29. Faith No More: Why People Reject Religion* by Phil Zuckerman – As with Bart Ehrman, I recommend to you much more of Phil Zuckerman’s work than I have room to share.
 He is one of the foremost sociologists whose work focuses on people leaving religion, and what he finds is always fascinating.

-30. The Demon-Haunted World: Science as a Candle in the Dark by Carl Sagan – What better way to end this list than with such an incredibly famous books on skepticism?
+30. The Demon-Haunted World: Science as a Candle in the Dark by Carl Sagan – What better way to end this list than with such an incredibly famous book on skepticism?
 The Demon-Haunted World, while not focused solely on religion, explains beautifully how science functions differently than the pseudoscientific and superstitious beliefs that humanity has desperately clung onto for millennia.
 You will be a better skeptic after equipping yourself with Sagan’s famous Baloney Detection Kit and wisdom on how to think scientifically.

 I would say “That’s it,” but of course, there is always more to read.
 Thirty books surely sounds like a lot, but I encourage you to start with what sparks your interest and see where it takes you!
 I can’t wait to see all of your recommendations—and thoughts on these books—in the comments.